5 Ways for Caregivers to Build a Support System

 5 Ways Caregivers Can Build a Support System

-Caudell believes that adult kids — you! — must break that cycle and be prepared.
+Caudell believes that adult children — you! — must break that cycle and be prepared.
 “You’re giving your kids a gift,” she says.
-Power of attorney?
+End-of-life and housing preferences, a living will, a power of attorney?
 Check.
-Living will?
-Check.
-End-of-life and housing preferences?
-Check.
-But is building a strong support system on that list?

-If you want more caring, interesting, sports-minded (fill in the blank) people in your life, you will have to make an effort.
+If you want more caring and interesting (or fill in the blank) people in your life, you will have to make an effort.
 Get involved in community activities and join committees or a walking group.
 Become a mentor or volunteer.
-Find a book club.
-Learn bridge.
 Meetups are a good way to connect with people who have common interests.

 There are organizations like The Transition Network (TTN) with chapters around the country for professional women age 50+ “whose changing life situations lead them to seek new connections, resources and opportunities.”
 Some of its chapters offer the Caring Collaborative, an initiative made up of TTN members who are “there for each other” when help or company is needed.

-There are several ways to ensure you will not be isolated, lonely and alone.
-One friend in her sixties plans to sell her condo and buy a house with her sister.
+There are several ways to ensure you will not be isolated.
+One friend in her 60s plans to sell her condo and buy a house with her sister.
 It’ll be company, she’s decided, and by splitting expenses, they can live someplace they wouldn’t have been able to afford alone.
 It goes without saying that they will take care of each other as they grow older.

 Some older adults are opting for cohousing.
-You have your own place but share some meals and communal space.
+You have your own place but share communal space and some meals.
 There’s daily interaction with neighbors who become like extended family.

 Are you happy with your support system?
 What would you like to change about it or have changed?
-We want to know, in the comments below!
+We’d like to hear your thoughts in the comments below.

 We Can Help!
 Our local advisors can help your family make a confident decision about senior living.